ElCuboNegro/ElCuboNegro/README.md

 I believe in enhancing project performance by transforming data into useful analysis in financial stages and strategic operations.
 Passionate and eager to engage conversations with other SWE's and C-level staff to keep learning about life, universe and everything.

 In my personal space I love to watch anime 🐉, develop (steampunk-ish) airships 🛰️ and travel ✈️.
-My next destination will be miami 🏖️:
+My next destination will be Spain 🏖️:

 **More about me on:**